House rules and disciplinary measures

 Asylum seekers in the reception centres can be victims of human trafficking and/or smuggling of migrants.
 During their stay, they can also become the victim of human trafficking.
 That is why all COA employees are trained to recognise signals of human trafficking and smuggling of migrants.

 In every reception centre we have a 'migrant smuggling and human trafficking contact person'.
-This contact person reports signals to the Security Office of the COA.
+This contact person reports signals to the police and the Security Office of the COA.
 This office passes all signals on to the Expertise Centre for Human Trafficking and Migrant Smuggling (EMM).
 We place young people with a high risk of disappearing in the protected reception facility.

 Radicalisation and jihadism